About Us

 I am a perfectionist and I am a hard taskmaster, because I know this is the only way to win cases.
 Any client who is forced to litigate, whether in the criminal or civil courts, wants and needs to win.
 In this area of life there are no consolation prizes for 2nd place.

 The kind of result I aim to achieve is often priceless to my clients.
-Those clients who entrust me with their cases can be absolutely confident they will receive a unique approach from me, and from the solicitor or junior barrister in their legal team whom I advise and lead.
+Those clients who entrust me with their cases can be absolutely confident they will receive a unique and dedicated approach from me, and from the solicitor or junior barrister in their legal team whom I advise and lead.